spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

    git fetch upstream
    ```

-   This workflow is different from a source code commit workflow .
-You do not need to rebase your local copy of `master` with `upstream/master` before pushing updates to your fork.
-In this documentation workflow, you create a working branch that tracks changes to `upstream/master` rather than `origin/master`.

 ## Create a working branch

-1. Create a new working branch based on `upstream/master`:
+1. In your `master` branch, create a new working branch based on `upstream/master`:

    ```bash
    git checkout -b <your-working-branch> upstream/master
    ```

+	Since `git` tracks changes to `upstream\master`, you don't need to rebase your fork before you create a working branch.

+	Note: you can check which branch you are on by executing `git branch`.
+See the [Understanding history: What is a branch?](https://git-scm.com/docs/user-manual#what-is-a-branch) section of the _Git User Manual_ for more information.

 1. Make your changes.